 Wild Salsa made the list because of their Happy Hour.
 Because truthfully – what would a trip to Texas be without a Margarita?
 As a local, I can tell you Wild Salsa is not true Tex-Mex, but I have to admit, their tacos are delicious.

 Have time to break out of downtown?
-Here is a quick list of my preferred stops:
+Here is a quick list of our preferred Fort Worth stops:

 - Old South Pancake House– Try: World Famous German Pancakes (open 24/7)

 - FoodHall at Crockett Row– Best variety featuring scratch cuisine – opened last year and has an eatery for everyone

 - El Paseo– Tex-Mex, this is the one my husband and I agree has the best fajitas

 - Panther City BBQ– It’s a food truck and worth the wait

 - Velvet Tacos– Any of their tacos are great, and the rotisserie chicken is better